 Cyber security courses offer students a chance to gain skills, knowledge and experience in cyber.
 The courses can vary from choice of study level, modules and qualifications.

-At the University, we offer undergraduate cyber courses in cyber security and in digital forensics.
+At the University, we offer an undergraduate cyber course in cyber security.

 What degree is cyber security?

 You can study for a degree in cyber security at different levels.
 You could study a cyber security degree at undergraduate level, and you’ll receive a Bachelor’s of Science award upon completion of the course.

 You can also study cyber security at postgraduate level, and from that, you’ll receive a Master’s of Science award upon completion of the course.